-We’re also applying our plant-based signaling technology to soybeans and cover crops with the goal of turning every plant into a living sensor to give farmers easy-to-use tools that boost yields and supply consumers with healthy food while preserving the environment.
+We’re also applying our plant-based signaling technology to tomatoes, soybeans and cotton with the goal of turning every plant into a living sensor to give farmers easy-to-use tools that boost yields and supply consumers with healthy food while preserving the environment.

 Read the news on InnerTomato:

 - Food and Farming Technology: “InnerPlant launches InnerTomato™ a living plant sensor for early disease detection”

 - Sacramento Business Journal: “Ag-Tech Company InnerPlant Launches Tomato That Signals When Problems Arise.” (subscription required)